The following information will provide students with a better understanding of the regulations that govern on-campus and off-campus employment.

 There are many ways to file your taxes.
 You can file the proper forms on your own, you can hire a tax attorney, or you can purchase tax preparation software.
 For a complete step-by-step process to apply click the following link (internationalstudent.com).

 Where can I get more information?

 For more information on taxation as a foreign student in the US, consult the IRS website.

-This is general information and does not provide legal, accounting, or other professional advice.
+Disclaimer: This is general information and does not provide legal, accounting, or other professional advice.
 The services of a competent professional should be engaged with whom your particular situation can be discussed if legal, accounting or other professional advice is needed.
 Please be informed that any tax information contained herein cannot be relied on for the purpose of avoiding U.S. federal tax penalties.
 If tax advice is needed the services of a competent professional should be sought.
 East Central University (ECU) does not endorse or recommend any commercial products, processes, or services.
 Therefore, mention of commercial products, processes, or services herein cannot be construed as an endorsement or recommendation.
 ECU is not liable for losses, hardship, or legal ramifications resulting in users electing to utilize information provided herein.